Basic concepts of cryptocurrency mining

 Access to cheap energy and efficient technologies is crucial to maximizing profits and competing in a market where margins can be tight.

-Changes in protocols, such as Ethereum's transition to a staking validation system, also modulate the viability of traditional mining, limiting its profitability in certain cryptocurrencies.
+Protocol changes, such as Ethereum's transition to a staking validation system, also modulate the viability of traditional mining, limiting its profitability in certain cryptocurrencies.

-Alternatives and current trends in cryptocurrency mining
+Alternatives and current trends in cryptomining

-Staking validation systems vs. traditional mining
+Staking validation systems vs traditional mining

 Considerations for deciding whether to mine today

-Furthermore, having a good internet connection and security against cyber threats is essential to protect the investment and maintain the continuity of the process.
+In addition, having a good internet connection and security against cyber threats is essential to protect the investment and maintain the continuity of the process.

 Technical requirements and necessary infrastructure